-Document Explanation Proof of registration with the OPTA.
-This demonstrates that the TSP is entitled to issue qualified certificates to the public and that the TSP fulfils the Electronic Signature Act (WEH).
-If the TSP has a branch in the Netherlands, the TSP has to be registered with the Authority for Consumers and Markets (ACM) or alternatively, if the TSP does not have a branch in the Netherlands, with a different national entity appointed by a member state of the EC, that fulfils a similar function to the ACM.
-(This text is consistent with [WEH II under B, no.3]) ETSI EN 319 403 certificate (including full report of the certification) 1 .
-This serves as proof of compliance with ETSI EN 319 411-2.
+Document Explanation Proof of registration with the AT.
+This demonstrates that the TSP is entitled to issue qualified certificates to the public.
+If the TSP has a branch in the Netherlands, the TSP has to be registered with the Agentschap Telecom (AT) or alternatively, if the TSP does not have a branch in the Netherlands, with a different national entity appointed by a member state of the EC, that fulfils a similar function to AT.
+ETSI EN 319 411-2 certificate (including full report of the certification) 1 .
 The PA wishes to receive the report in order to gain insight into any potential non-conformities.
-The report and/or ETSI EN 319 403 certificate have to state against which version of the requirements document an assessment has been made.
+The report has to state against which version of the requirements document an assessment has been made.
 Unqualified audit opinion for the PKIo requirements of the PKI for the government (including full report) 2 .
 This opinion demonstrates that the TSP fulfils the PKIo requirements.
 The PA wishes to receive the report in order to gain insight into any potential non-compliances.
 The report has to state against which version of the requirement documents the assessment was made and which published amendments to the PoR applicable at that time have been included.
-Certificate profile for end users.
-This is the blueprint for the certificates to be issued by the TSP.
-As in the event of non-compliance any issued certificate has to be revoked, it is advisable that the PA vets this certificate profile beforehand.
-Fully completed application form, with the request to join the PKI for the government.
-Further details regarding the request are to be included on the form.
-Completed OID application form.
-Each TSP and CA within the PKI for the government will receive their own OID.
-Based on the completed application form, the PA requests an OID for the TSP and CA. Proof that the TSP is authorized to represent an organizational entity.
-The PA is responsible for identifying, with certainty, the (representatives of the) TSP.
-The signed agreement or contract with the Ministry of the Interior and Kingdom Relations in duplicate.
-The Ministry of the Interior and Kingdom Relations is owner of the PKI for the government and therefore a formal agreement or contract has to be entered into with the Ministry of the Interior and Kingdom Relations for admittance to the PKI for the government.

 1 The ETSI EN 319 403 certificate has to be issued by an accredited Certification Body.

 2 For the aforementioned approved declarations, the CB does not have to be accredited but has to fulfil the stipulated quality requirements (see paragraph 2.2.2).